bombasticSlacks/Aspirant/Game/Academic.md

 *[Requirement](Terminology#Requirement): [Surgeon](#Surgeon)*
 You cannot have [Critical Failure](Skills#Critical%20Failure) in surgery.

-You can also attempt to bring someone who has died from either a critical chest wound, critical wound to the head, or who has received a lethal injury back to life #TODODamage.
-This is a single medical test you can only perform once, and anyone [Aiding](Skills#Aid%20and%20Hindrance) you must also have Playing God.
+You can also attempt to bring someone who has died from an injury back to life.
+This is an [Application](Intelligence#Application) [Fixed Difficulty](Skills#Fixed%20Difficulty) (-3), and anyone [Aiding](Skills#Aid%20and%20Hindrance) you must also have Playing God.
 It must be performed within 10 minutes of the injury occurring and is surgery.

 #### Trauma Doc
 If you successfully use a [Trauma Kit](Example-Gear#Trauma%20Kit) on someone, their [Injury Penalty](Injury#Injury%20Penalty) goes away.
 You can also make a medical test to treat ongoing negatives that were caused by someone else's medical work.